-Now that you’ve collected your customers’ data, it’s time to send personalized content.
-That way, you can make them feel special by sharing their preferences.
+Now that you’ve collected your customers’ data, it’s time to send personalized content for your m commerce strategy.
+That way, you can make mobile shoppers feel special by sharing their preferences.
 In most cases, knowing those preferences means increasing brand awareness and loyalty.

 One of the best methods to send personalized content is product recommendations.